 Trial Sessions / Induction

-In order to give dedicated coaching for the whole evening we provide two trial sessions that will be undertaken on a 1-2-1 basis with club coach / instructor to allow you to decide if smallbore shooting is the sport for you.
-These sessions are undertaken outside of normal club opening hours so that range time is not restricted while waiting for other shooters to finish.
-They also act as an induction to club and shooting in general.
+In order to give dedicated coaching for the whole session(s) they will be undertaken on a 1-2-1 basis with a club instructor or club coach to allow you to decide if smallbore shooting is the sport for you.
+These sessions are undertaken outside of normal club opening hours so that range time is not restricted while you wait for other shooters to finish.
+These sessions also act as an induction to the club and target shooting in general.

-A payment of £30 is required on the first evening, covering registration, police check, and the two week trial itself.
-If, on completion of the trial, you do not wish to continue you are committed to nothing more.
+Payment is required on the commencement of the first session and covers: registration, police check, use of all club equipment, targets, ammunition, and the two week induction / trial itself.
+If, on completion of the induction / trial, you do not wish to continue, you are committed to nothing more.